sybrew/the-seo-framework/readme.txt

 				* It now texturizes the input to see how sentences are build in any language by discerning connector and closing punctuations next to word boundaries.
 For example, when a closing quote is found between two words (e.g. "we're"), it'll compound those two words as one, instead of believing the apostrophe is a closing punctuation type.
 				* It is now able to discern sentence structures that use colons, dashes, or other punctuation, and treats them as connecting.
 				* It is now able to discern latin way or annotating questions or exclamations (¿¡qué!?), and will keep their leading punctuation intact.
-				* It will now strip trailing colons, dashes, and othe
+				* It will now strip trailing colons, dashes, and other Unicode connector punctuation.
 				* It will now stop counting trailing words when a connector, dash, mark, or ¡¿ are found.
 				* It can now strip leading punctuation, even when no final punctuation is found.
 	* **Layout:**